Joining at 11+

 How long do I have to decide whether to accept the offer of a place?

-The date by which you must accept or decline an offer of a place is Monday 7th March 2021 at 12 noon.
+The date by which you must accept or decline an offer of a place is midday on Monday 6 March 2023.

 What sports are offered to pupils ?